MyDigiTwinNL/MyDigiTwin-federeated-learning-node-setup-guidelines/README.md

 #### 2.1 (Optional) Locate the node configuration file

+If the node was set up as described in the previous steps, the configuration file should be located at `/opt/v6-nodes/.config/vantage6/node/`.
+For example, if the configuration name given in Step 3 was used (node-alpha), the file to be edited would be `/opt/v6-nodes/.config/vantage6/node/node-alpha-config.yaml`.

-If you are not sure about the location of your node configuration file, you can use the `v6 node files` command:
+You can also use the `v6 node files` command to get the absolute path of the configuration file:

 ```
 cd $HOME/node_alpha